blackboard/anthologydevdocs/docs/archive/b2/getting-started/api-documentation.md

 ## OpenDB

-The Open Database Schema provides information about the Blackboard Learn database structure, including layout and table inter-dependencies.
+The Open Database Schema provides information about the Blackboard LMS database structure, including layout and table inter-dependencies.
 This information is intended for intermediate to expert database administrators, as an aid to troubleshooting, capacity planning and analytics.

-The schemas include a description of the data characteristics of the tables and columns in the Blackboard Learn database, which includes datatypes and sizes, nullability, index, sequence, key and constraint information.
+The schemas include a description of the data characteristics of the tables and columns in the Blackboard LMS database, which includes datatypes and sizes, nullability, index, sequence, key and constraint information.
 Additional commentary is also provided for key tables and columns.

-The Open Database Schema does not include a complete description of every database object inBlackboard Learn.
+The Open Database Schema does not include a complete description of every database object inBlackboard LMS.
 The following information is not included:

 - Detailed commentary for some tables and columns.
 - No table or column information for the Xythos engine file storage schema.